Battery Division Student Research Award

 Sponsored by Mercedes-Benz Research & Development

-Nomination Period: October 15 – January 15, annually
+Nomination period: October 15 – January 15, annually

-Presented: Fall meeting, annually
+Presented: ECS fall meeting, annually

-Nomination Submission
+Nomination guidelines

 A complete nomination package includes: